All Are Welcome!

 led by Laurie Davis

 Do you wish you had a better basic knowledge of the whole Bible?
 Newcomers are welcome to join our Bible Survey Class that assumes no prior knowledge of the Bible.
 It is designed for anyone who would like a basic introduction to the whole Bible and how it speaks to us today.
-Please contact Laurie Davis (firstname.lastname@example.org) if you would like to be a part of this class.
+We have just completed the Old Testament and will take the summer off, and then begin with the New Testament in the fall.
+Newcomers interested in joining the class are cordially invited.
+Please contact Laurie Davis (firstname.lastname@example.org) for more information.

 - Interactive, relational, No prior knowledge expected or implied